wintere/introhpc-archive/bash/lesson.md

 /Users/emwin/talapas-bash
 ```

+Let's explore this folder of examples more.
 Next, we'll move to the `talapas-bash/exercise-data` directory and see what it contains.

 ### Auto-Complete with Bash
 {: .no_toc }